Navigating British Columbia payroll legislation? Let us help you!

 BC Employer Health Tax (EHT)

-BC is one of the five provinces in Canada with EHT; the others include Manitoba, Québec, Newfoundland and Ontario.
-According to the Province of BC, this “is an annual tax on an employer’s B.C. remuneration paid to employees and former employees in a calendar year beginning on January 1, 2019… The employer health tax is separate and distinct from remitting source deductions or MSP premiums.”
+BC is one of the five provinces in Canada with a “payroll tax”; the others include Manitoba, Québec, Newfoundland and Ontario.
+In BC, it’s called EHT and according to the province’s website is “an annual tax on an employer’s B.C. remuneration paid to employees and former employees in a calendar year beginning on January 1, 2019… The employer health tax is separate and distinct from remitting source deductions or MSP premiums.”
 Much like in other provinces with this tax, the purpose of BC’s EHT is to assist the government with revenue to fund health care in the province.
 While there are some similarities between provincial EHTs, the parameters of the legislation between those jurisdictions is different.

 Here’s what BC-based businesses or businesses with employees in BC need to know:

-• EHT does not apply to businesses with $500,000 or less in BC payroll remuneration – those businesses are exempt from EHT.
+• EHT does not apply to businesses that have under $1 million in BC payroll remuneration – those businesses are exempt from EHT.

-• The rate at which EHT is calculated for businesses with greater than $1.5 million in BC payroll remuneration is 1.95%, and those businesses do not receive the $500,000 exemption outlined above.
+• The rate at which EHT is calculated for businesses with greater than $1.5 million in BC payroll remuneration is 1.95%, and those businesses do not receive the $1 million exemption outlined above.

 • EHT in BC applies differently to charitable or non-profit employers.